 Many people who apply for a Marketplace plan get help paying their monthly bill (also called a "premium") through Marketplace tax credits.
 Tax credits are calculated based on your household income and family size.
 Get an estimate of plan costs and options.

-Everyone is required to have insurance whether it's through an employer, Marketplace insurance, Medicaid, Medicare, or GNOCHC.
+Everyone is required to have insurance whether it's through an employer, Marketplace insurance, Medicaid, or Medicare.
 If you don't have insurance you have the choice to purchase coverage, file an exemption, or pay a fee.